 “I don’t blame anyone for the path I took in life.
 I am responsible for all the decisions I made.
 I could have made better choices, but I did not.
 I have forgiven myself and I am embracing my new life.”

-In January this year, Lilian formed a group for women struggling with infertility.
-The group is called Diamonds Women Ministry, and it brings together women struggling with infertility, and teaches them to focus on other areas of their lives even as they try for a baby.
+Today, Lilian supports women struggling with infertility.
+She encourages them to focus on other areas of their lives even as they try for a baby.

 “The reality is that not all women struggling with infertility will have a happy ending where they will get pregnant and have babies.
 I encourage women not to be consumed by the search for a baby to the extent that other areas of their life suffers.
 They should also not peg their worth as women solely on the basis of motherhood.
 I talk to women during bridal showers and talk to newlyweds about marriage expectations.
 I always use my personal experiences because I know I contributed to the loss of my marriage and advice them not to make the mistakes I made.
 I am a strong believer in marriage and just because mine did not work, it does not mean that it will not work for another couple,” she concludes.”